zolotarovgl/GeneExt/README.md

 ![Pipeline](./img/pipeline.png)

 1. `GeneExt` is supposed to accept alignment files of reads from any 3'-end biased single-cell or bulk RNA-seq protocol.
 It will then call peaks from this data using `macs2` software and will try to extend genes to the peaks downstream.
 Alternatively, if you already have peaks you want to extend the genes to (e.g. somehow determined mRNA cleavage site coordinates), having `macs2` installed is not necessary.
 2. For every gene, the most downstream peak will be chosen as a new mRNA cleavage site.
-The maximal distance from a gene to a peak is controlled by an '-m' parameter (see below).
+The maximal distance from a gene to a peak is controlled by an `-m` parameter (see below).
 3. After genes are extended, `GeneExt` will write an a file which can be used to build a genome reference (e.g. with `cellranger mkref`).